farfamahar/farfamahar.github.io/src/content/tori/TORI MicroBlog April.md

 *April.7/2025*
 <br>
-- THe weather has been so beautiful.
+- The weather has been so beautiful.
 Spending a lot of time outdoors and going on long aimless walks.
 One of these walks helped me solve some creative challenges and I found so much inspiration from a rooftop sunset and a woman with long white hair riding a bike - her hair flowing endlessly in the wind.
 - A bird landed on a pile of cherry blossom petals which caused them to burst up into the air.
 Added to the atmosphere notes.
 - Created a new gameplay trailer with some rigged animations.
 I'll be showing this at a private online event and talking about game dev.
 Weirdly not nervous at all.